Wednesday, September 01, 2010

 • Broad-based content produces more mileage than focused topical content.

-• Content is flexible and can be used to respond to many questions
+• Content is flexible and the same content can be used to respond to many questions

 • Good responses strongly link supporting content with question requirements.